shakyapeiris/CallTheDoctor-FrontEnd/README.md

 <p align="center">
   <img width="600" height="300" src="https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/001/622/078/datas/gallery.jpg?raw=true">
 </p>
-<p> Call the Doctor is a PWA which was developed in order to help people.
-Through this app people can log in to our application and if he/ she feel uncomfortable in road/ home/ any other place.
-That person can goto our web app press the huge red button in the home page.
-If that user has no time to login, then he can click the SOS button in landing page.
+<p> Call the Doctor is a PWA that was developed to help people.
+Through this app, people can log in to our application and if they feel uncomfortable on the road/ home/ any other place, that person can go to our web app press the huge red button on the home page.
+If that user has no time to log in, then he can click the SOS button on the landing page.
 But if patient misuse the service with that ability a fine will be charged from the user and will take some strict actions against that person.</p>
-<p> After that a notification will be send to the nearest hospital/ medical team in the real time with the help of pusher service.
+<p> After that a notification will be sent to the nearest hospital/ medical team in real-time with the help of pusher service.
 Then that medical team will come and help the patient.
-If user has already logged in to the webiste then doctors can treat that user according to past records and health issues that person has.</p>
+If the user has already logged in to the website then doctors can treat that user according to past records and health issues that person has.</p>

 ### Technologies used in this project
 *Note: You can checkout the backend code of this project via: https://github.com/shakyapeiris/CallTheDoctor-BackEnd.git*